Sony XBR65X850E 4K HDR Ultra HD TV Review

 - Opera Web Browser

-- Bluetooth Audio Streaming (via firmware update summer 2017) enables the TV to wirelessly transmit its audio over a Bluetooth connection to a set of Bluetooth headphones, a single Bluetooth speaker, or a single pair of Bluetooth speakers
+- Bluetooth Audio Streaming (via a firmware update summer 2017) enables the TV to wirelessly transmit its audio over a Bluetooth connection to a set of Bluetooth headphones, a single Bluetooth speaker, or a single pair of Bluetooth speakers

 The XBR850E is available in 65” and 75” screen sizes.